 Chapter 17: SENCOs and Social Workers: Working together - Julie C Wharton

 Chapter 18: Hearing their Voices: the role of SENCOs in facilitating the participation of all learners - Mhairi C Beaton

 Chapter 19: Developing SENCO resilience: understanding and meeting the challenge of the role - Helen Curran

-Dr Mhairi C Beaton is a reader at the Carnegie School of Education at Leeds Beckett University where she leads the MA in Inclusive Practice in Education.
+Mhairi C. Beaton is a reader at the Carnegie School of Education at Leeds Beckett University, where she leads the MA in Inclusive Practice in Education.
 Her research focus lies at the interface of inclusion, teacher education and student voice.

-Dr Geraldene N Codina is a senior lecturer at the University of Derby.
-She is the programme leader for the National Award for SENCOs, co-convenes of the Derby City SENCO Forum and Chairs the Derby Opportunity Area SEND Project Management Group.
-Prior to working in HE Geraldene was a SENCO.
+Geraldene N. Codina is a senior lecturer at the University of Derby.
+She is the programme leader for the National Award for SENCOs, co-convenes the Derby City SENCO Forum and chairs the Derby Opportunity Area SEND Project Management Group.
+Prior to working in higher education, Geraldene was a SENCO.